Jamin-Software-Foundation/orinayo/README.md

 # Description
 It was originally developed to turn a guitar games controller HID device into a chord based MIDI controller for an arranger keyboard (Yamaha PSR SX-600), module (Ketron SD90), looper (Boss RC600) device or application (Giglad).
 It lets you play chords and control the hardware arranger or looper with the buttons on a gutar games controller.
 When combined with RealGuitar or RealLPC from MusicLabs, it becomes a complete live music production system.

-Now it can work standalone without depending on an external musical hardware device to create quality backing music to accompany a singer (including yourself) or a solo musician playing a melodic instrument.
+Now it can work standalone without depending on an external musical hardware device to create quality live backing music to accompany a singer (including yourself) or a solo musician playing a melodic instrument.

 - It has an internal smart sampler that can play [audio loops](#audio-loops) like midi styles files.
 It can be extended with external OGG audio loop files in OrinAyo format.
 - It has an internal arranger engine that can play midi style files in Yamaha SFFx, Casio AC7 or Ketron KST format.